Impeachment of a US president and how it works

 The 100-member Senate then votes on the charges, with a two-thirds majority necessary to convict and remove the president.

-If the president is convicted, the vice president would then take over the White House.
+If the president is convicted, the vice president then takes over the White House.

 WHAT KIND OF CHARGES DO PRESIDENTS FACE?